Geonpyo-Kim/Unity-TPS-Game/README.md

-# Unity Project: Three-Person-Shooter Game #
+# Unity Project: Third-Person-Shooter Game #

 ### A three-stage shooter game where players fight monsters, unlock doors, and open chests to win. ###